-1) Learning to manage time: There is much more out of class "free" time at UEA.
-Assignments (course work) and exams are fewer and less frequent and are more heavily weighted, with final exams and/or final papers typically accounting for 75% or more of the semester's grade.
+1) Learning to manage time: There is much more out of class "free" time at UEA, and assignments (course work) and exams are fewer and less frequent.

 2) Taking responsibility for planning all your work for each course.

 Schedule regular study time; do not let the work pile up.
 Talk with tutors, faculty, and/or your UEA academic adviser early if you sense any problems.